TheHive-Project/TheHiveDocs/installation/docker-guide.md

     ports:
       - "0.0.0.0:9000:9000"
 ```
 Put this file in an empty folder and run `docker-compose up`.
-TheHive is exposed on 9000/tcp port and cortex on
+TheHive is exposed on 9000/tcp port and Cortex on
 9001/tcp.
-These ports can be changed by modifying docker-compose file.
+These ports can be changed by modifying the `docker-compose` file.

-You can specify custom application.conf file by adding the line
+You can specify a custom `application.conf` file by adding the line
 `volume: /path/to/application.conf:/etc/thehive/application.conf` in `thehive` section.

-You should define where data (ElasticSearch database) will be stored in your server by adding the line
+You should define where the data (i.e. the ElasticSearch database) will be stored in your server by adding the line
 `volume: /path/to/data:/usr/share/elasticsearch/data` in `elasticsearch` section.

-### Manual installation of ElasticSearch
+### Manual Installation of ElasticSearch

-ElasticSearch can be installed in the same server as TheHive or not.
+ElasticSearch can be installed on the same server as TheHive or on a different one.
 You can then configure TheHive according to the
 [documentation](../admin/configuration.md) and run TheHive docker as follow:
 ```
 docker run --volume /path/to/thehive/application.conf:/etc/thehive/application.conf certbdf/thehive:latest --no-config
 ```

-You can add `--publish` docker option to expose TheHive HTTP service.
+You can add the `--publish` docker option to expose TheHive HTTP service.

-## Customize TheHive docker
+## Customize the Docker Image

-By Default, TheHive docker add minimal configuration:
+By Default, TheHive docker image adds minimal configuration:
  - choose a random secret (play.crypto.secret)
  - search ElasticSearch instance (host named `elasticsearch`) and add it to configuration
  - search Cortex instance (host named `cortex`) and add it to configuration

-This behavious can be disabled by adding `--no-config` to docker command line:
+This behavious can be disabled by adding `--no-config` to the docker command line:
 `docker run certbdf/thehive:latest --no-config` or by adding the line `command: --no-config` in `thehive` section of
 docker-compose file.

-Docker image accepts more options:
+The image accepts more options:
  - --no-config             : do not try to configure TheHive (add secret and elasticsearch)
  - --no-config-secret      : do not add random secret to configuration
  - --no-config-es          : do not add elasticsearch hosts to configuration